The Raspberry Pi UARTs

-By default, on Raspberry Pis equipped with the wireless/Bluetooth module (Raspberry Pi 3 and Raspberry Pi Zero W), the PL011 UART is connected to the BT module, while the mini UART is used as the primary UART and will have a Linux console on it.
-On all other models the PL011 is used for the Linux console output.
+By default, on Raspberry Pis equipped with the wireless/Bluetooth module (Raspberry Pi 3 and Raspberry Pi Zero W), the PL011 UART is connected to the Bluetooth module, while the mini UART is used as the primary UART and will have a Linux console on it.
+On all other models, the PL011 is used as the primary UART.

 In Linux device terms, by default, /dev/ttyS0 refers to the mini UART, and /dev/ttyAMA0 refers to the PL011.
-The primary UART is that assigned to the Linux console, which depends on the Raspberry Pi model as described above.
+The primary UART is the one assigned to the Linux console, which depends on the Raspberry Pi model as described above.
 There are also symlinks: /dev/serial0, which always refers to the primary UART (if enabled), and /dev/serial1, which similarly always refers to the secondary UART (if enabled).

 Mini UART and CPU core frequency

 The baud rate of the mini UART is linked to the core frequency of the VPU on the VC4 GPU.
-This means that as the VPU frequency governor varies the core frequency, the baud rate of the UART also changes.
+This means that, as the VPU frequency governor varies the core frequency, the baud rate of the UART also changes.
 This makes the UART of limited use in the default state.
-Also, when the Linux console uses the mini UART (Raspberry Pi 3, Raspberry Pi Zero W), as a consequence of the UART being disabled, the console is also disabled.
+By default, if the mini UART is selected for use as the primary UART, it will be disabled.
+To enable it, add

 The default value of the

-enable_uart flag depends on the actual roles of the UARTs, so that if ttyAMA0 is assigned to the BT module,
+enable_uart flag depends on the actual roles of the UARTs, so that if ttyAMA0 is assigned to the Bluetooth module,

 enable_uart defaults to 0.
-If the mini UART is assigned to the BT module, then
+If the mini UART is assigned to the Bluetooth module, then

 enable_uart defaults to 1.
 Note that if the UARTs are reassigned using a Device Tree Overlay (see below),